Hawkeye TV series on Disney+ release date - cast, latest news and more

 Jeremy Renner's bad-ass bowman is returning in his own TV series.

-While half of the Avengers’ founding members are currently off the board following the climactic events of Endgame, resident archer Clint Barton aka Hawkeye remains one of the MCU’s key characters.

-The character will take centre stage for the first time ever in his very own self-titled Disney Plus series, where he will finally cross paths with comic book favourite Kate Bishop.
+After being the butt of many a joke over the last decade or so, Jeremy Renner’s Hawkeye is finally getting his time to shine in a major new Disney Plus series with a killer cast.

+Filming has just gotten underway on the Marvel Cinematic Universe production, which will finally see Clint Barton cross paths with his comic book protege Kate Bishop – to be played by Bumblebee and Dickinson star Hailee Steinfeld.

-Fans of the source material will know that Bishop goes on to inherit the Hawkeye mantle from Barton and even leads her own team of Young Avengers, so this is a major addition to the franchise.
+Fans of the source material will know that Bishop goes on to inherit the Hawkeye mantle from Barton and even leads her own team of Young Avengers, so this is a role to keep an eye on going forward.

-Bumblebee star Hailee Steinfeld has been connected to the role for quite some time now, but neither she nor Marvel Studios have officially confirmed her involvement in the series.

-That said, some fans are speculating we could get word soon, as Hawkeye begins filming in early December and Steinfeld recently shared an Instagram post that seemed to contain some subtle references to the character.

-Industry pundit Grace Randolph has also claimed that Florence Pugh’s Yelena Belova, due to make her first appearance in the long-delayed Black Widow movie, will also have a role in the Hawkeye series.
+But Steinfeld isn’t the only exciting addition to the cast as it has also been confirmed that Florence Pugh will have a key role as Yelena Belova, a character set to debut in the long-delayed Black Widow solo movie.

-Take this report with a pinch of salt for now as it’s yet to be confirmed by an authoritative source, but it’s certainly possible given that the stories of Hawkeye and Black Widow have always been intertwined in the MCU.
+Meanwhile, Bates Motel and The Conjuring star Vera Farmiga has also joined the cast as Bishop’s mother Eleanor, who has played a pivotal role in the character’s recent comic book adventures.

-You can find out more information here about Marvel TV series on Disney+, as the shows look set to have a huge impact on the future of the Marvel Cinematic Universe.
+You can find out more information here about Marvel TV series on Disney+, as the slate look set to have a huge impact on the future of the Marvel Cinematic Universe.

 When is Hawkeye TV series’ release date?

-Hawkeye is currently on target for a late 2021 release on Disney+.
-At least we won’t have to wait longer to see it in the UK at that stage!
+Hawkeye is currently on target for a late 2021 release on Disney Plus.

-A rumour on the Murphy’s Multiverse website claimed the series had been delayed, but Verge reporter Julia Alexander called the speculations “completely inaccurate” so it looks like Disney is still on for a late 2021 release – phew!

-No, although Disney+ appears to have revealed an early look at a credits sequence for the series, which you can check out now.
+The premiere date of the much-anticipated series may depend on whether Black Widow actually meets its current cinema release date in May, as it appears the two stories will be linked by Florence Pugh’s Yelena Belova.

 Hawkeye TV series cast

-Jeremy Renner will once more pick up the quiver of Hawkeye AKA Clint Barton, marking his sixth time playing the character on screen.
+Jeremy Renner will once again pick up the quiver of Hawkeye AKA Clint Barton, picking up where the character left off after the traumatic events of Avengers: Endgame.

-It’s not been officially confirmed who will play Kate Bishop, a young woman who Hawkeye will train into a formidable archer, though Hailee Steinfeld has apparently been offered the crucial role.
+His co-star will be Hailee Steinfeld (Bumblebee) as Kate Bishop, a privileged young woman who Hawkeye trains to become a formidable archer and an Avenger in her own right.

-You can see Clint and Kate together in action in new concept art revealed on Disney+ in America.
+You can see Clint and Kate together in concept art revealed by Disney Plus:

 Kate Bishop / Hawkeye concept for the Disney+ series pic.twitter.com/YTN7xv9Cnm